 Acclaimed for his sensational interpretation as lead in the world premiere of Stickboy with Vancouver Opera, Sunny Shams is known for his beautiful, rich, velvety and expressive tenor voice, and his dramatic connection with the characters whom he portrays on stage.
-Starting piano lessons when he was eight, Sunny found his love for jazz, and embarked on a career in jazz piano.
-Pursuing a degree in music as a jazz pianist, but also wanting to learn to sing like Frank Sinatra, he took voice lessons while in college.
+Starting piano lessons when he was eight, Sunny found his love for jazz and embarked on a career in jazz piano.
+Pursuing a degree in music as a jazz pianist but also wanting to learn to sing like Frank Sinatra, he took voice lessons while in college.
 His teacher quickly persuaded him to study classical technique, opening the door to the world of opera.
-After experiencing singing in the chorus for a season with Pacific Opera Victoria, Sunny was convinced that it is the ultimate art form.
-Switching his major to opera, Sunny set out on his operatic career which has seen him around the world, working with teachers such as Peter Barcza, Heather Thompson, Virginia Zeani, Montserrat Caballe, and now with his mentor, tenor Melvyn Poll.
+After experiencing singing in the chorus for a season with Pacific Opera Victoria, Sunny was convinced that it is the ultimate art form and set out on his operatic career which has seen him around the world working with teachers such as Peter Barcza, Heather Thompson, Virginia Zeani, Montserrat Caballé, Daniel Okulitch, and with his late mentor, tenor Melvyn Poll.